abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 The instructions to login to the Google Cloud CLI and create the keys are below.

-### Acquire user credentials

-To obtain user access credentials, follow the [steps from the Terraform Learning Path](/learning-paths/server-and-cloud/gcp/terraform#acquire-user-credentials).

-### Generate an SSH key-pair
+## Generate an SSH key pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for GCP instance access.
-To generate the key-pair, follow this [ documentation](/install-guides/ssh#ssh-keys).
+Generate an SSH key pair (public key, private key) using `ssh-keygen` to use for Arm VMs access.
+To generate the key pair, follow this [guide](/install-guides/ssh#ssh-keys).

 {{% notice Note %}}
-If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
+If you already have an SSH key pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}

+## Acquire GCP Access Credentials

+The installation of Terraform on your Desktop/Laptop needs to communicate with GCP.
+Thus, Terraform needs to be authenticated.

+To obtain GCP user credentials, follow this [guide](/install-guides/gcp_login).

 ## Create seven GCP EC2 instance using Terraform